imohamme/NASAaccess/docs/_build/html/_sources/nasaaccess_python.rst.txt

                   In your *.netrc* file <uid> is your user name and <password> is your Earthdata Login password.

       * For Windows users the `NASA <https://www.nasa.gov/>`_ `GES DISC <https://disc.gsfc.nasa.gov/>`_ logging information should be saved in a file *\_netrc* beside the *.netrc* file explained above.
 Define a %HOME% variable in your Environment Variables by picking any directory you want to be referenced as your %HOME% directory.
-In many machines %HOME% directory is already set to be your personal `Documents` folder (i.e., `C:\Users\yourname\Documents`).
+In many machines %HOME% directory is already set to be your personal `Documents` folder (i.e., `C:\/Users\/yourname\/Documents`).
 Store your netrc file(s) in your `Documents` or the specfied %HOME% directory.

 NASAaccess Conda Package Installation